 WHAT IF YOU TEST POSITIVE?

 The Medical Review Officer will contact you confidentially to give you an opportunity to discuss your results before reporting them to the ***Entity Type*** as a verified positive.
 You may discuss the result with the MRO up to seventy-two (72) hours after a positive result and ask questions of the MRO about prescription and non-prescription medications, rebut or explain the test results to the MRO, and provide supporting documentation.
 During this 72-hour period, any applicant or employee may request that their split specimen be tested at a second laboratory and if positive, they will be responsible for that expense and that cost may be deducted from their paycheck, depending upon the result and, if negative, the employee will be reimbursed by the ***Entity Type*** for the cost of the test and any lost time.
 Under federal regulations, the MRO has the discretionary authority to notify the ***Entity Type*** that an employee is temporarily medically disqualified from the performance of safety-sensitive work during this evaluation period and also has the duty to notify the ***Entity Type*** if the employee is taking an impairing effect medication.
 A positive drug or alcohol test is classified as willful misconduct and a violation of the ***Entity Type***’s Policy.
 Any employee who tests positive, or refuses to be tested, may be subject to appropriate disciplinary action for engaging in willful misconduct connected with work, up to and including immediate termination, for gross misconduct connected with work, and violation of a safety rule for those employees working in a safety-sensitive position and/or forfeit eligibility for Worker’s Compensation benefits N.J.
 Stat.
 Ann. § 34:15-7 if post-accident and may adversely affect an employee’s eligibility to receive Unemployment Compensation benefits.
 Any applicant made a conditional offer that tests positive, or refuses to be tested, will be denied employment or have their offer withdrawn.

+As it relates to cannabis, an employee will be subject to adverse action if there is both a positive drug test, confirmed by a licensed laboratory, and a determination of reasonable suspicion based on documentation of physical signs or other evidence of impairment during the employee’s work hours.
+When the New Jersey Cannabis Regulatory Commission issues standards for certification of a Workplace Impairment Recognition Expert (“WIRE”), an employee will be subject to adverse action if there is both a positive drug test and a physical evaluation by a WIRE.

+Applicants for non-CDL positions will not be denied employment based solely on a positive pre-employment drug test for cannabis, except for law enforcement officers assigned to a federal task force, holding a federally regulated license requiring testing, or applying to an agency that is specifically required to test for cannabis by the terms of a federal contract or federal grant.

 WHAT IF YOU FAIL TO FOLLOW SAFETY GUIDELINES?